Canon R100 Kit Lens in Melbourne's Laneways, First Time Off Auto

 What We Covered: Shutter Speed, Aperture, and ISO

 Aperture on the 18-45mm kit lens is actually a good learning tool.
 It has a variable aperture, meaning it shifts from f/4.5 to f/6.3 as you zoom in.
-On a more expensive lens that stays constant, but on this one you can actually watch the number change as you twist the zoom ring.
-Janet could see the camera adjusting in front of her, which made the concept of aperture feel less abstract.
+On a more expensive lens that stays constant, but on this one you can watch the number change as you twist the zoom ring.
+The kit lens makes the relationship between zoom and aperture visible in a way that a fixed-aperture lens doesn't.

-ISO was the last piece.
-The R100 gets noticeably grainy past ISO 800, which is actually useful when you're learning.
-On a full-frame camera the grain is so subtle you might not even notice it.
-On the R100 it's obvious, so Janet could see exactly what the trade-off looks like and decide for herself whether it was worth it for a given shot.
-That kind of decision-making is the whole point of manual mode.
+ISO is the last piece.
+The R100 gets noticeably grainy past ISO 800, which is actually useful when learning.
+On a full-frame camera the grain is so subtle it's easy to miss.
+On the R100 it's obvious, making the trade-off between brightness and noise clear.
+That kind of visible feedback is what makes manual mode click.

 Janet framing a mural in one of Melbourne's CBD laneways.
 Full manual mode, Canon R100 + 18-45mm kit lens.